• Skip to primary navigation

 Instructions

-• In a bowl, mix sauce ingredients until well combined.
+• In a small bowl or cup, combine the sauce ingredients as listed above until the sugar dissolves.
 Set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!